SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and examples, see :ref:`Generics_AssociatedTypes`.

 ..
-TODO: Finish writing this section after WWDC.
+TODO: <rdar://problem/30128056> TSPL: Declarations - finish writing the "protocol associated type" section

 ..
 NOTE:
     What are associated types?
 What are they "associated" with?
 Is "Self"